Pumpkin Chocolate Chip Cookies

 - 6 oz. chocolate baking chunks

-Add in egg & vanilla extract, mix until light & fluffy.
+- Add in egg & vanilla extract, use electric mixer to beat until light & fluffy.

-Fold in pumpkin puree until just combined, do not over-mix.
+- Fold in pumpkin puree with a spatula or spoon until just combined, do not over-mix.

-Slowly add the flour mixture to the butter mixture.
+- Gradually add the flour mixture to the wet ingredients.
 Use an electric mixer to thoroughly combine.